mattermost/docs/source/administration/legacy-upgrade.md

 7. Start your server and address any setting changes relevant in the latest version of Mattermost
       1. Run `sudo start mattermost`.
       2. Open the **System Console** and save a change to upgrade your `config.json` schema to the latest version using default values for any new settings added.
-8. If you have TLS set up on your Mattermost server, run `sudo setcap cap_net_bind_service=+ep ./bin/platform` in your Mattermost directory to allow Mattermost to bind to low ports.
+8. If you have TLS set up on your Mattermost server, run `sudo setcap cap_net_bind_service=+ep ./bin/platform` in your Mattermost directory to allow Mattermost to bind to low ports
-9. Test the system is working by going to the URL of the server with an `https://` prefix.
+9. Test the system is working by going to the URL of the server with an `https://` prefix
       1. You may need to refresh your Mattermost browser page in order to get the latest updates from the upgrade.
 10. After the Mattermost 3.0 upgrade, users with duplicate accounts must follow the instructions in the upgrade email to:
       1. Log in to teams on which duplicate accounts were created.